 - In the performance of a contract (such as with NHS England)

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests

-We have identified that we will use your sensitive personal information for the following reasons:
+We have identified that we will use special category data under the following conditions: